{{brizy_dc_image_alt imageSrc=

 3. Choose a passage of Scripture to read and discuss.
 There are no right or wrong Scripture passages to choose from, and there are thousands of verses in the Bible.
 Do consider choosing a section of several verses that work together.
 If you plan to read a story that has a lot of names, dates and places in it, consider creating a reference tool like a slide show or pdf document you can share.

 4. Choose a time and place that works best for your group.
 That may be a house, a reserved room in a library, a coffee shop, or restaurant.
-Because of the nature of working with artists around the world, Engage Art meets virtually through Zoom, and this may be an option for you, as well.
+Because of the nature of working with artists around the world, Engage Art also meets virtually through Zoom, and this may be an option for you, as well.
 Plan on meeting for about an hour.

 5. Open in prayer.
 When you gather, feel free to open in prayer to set the tone, calm hearts, and prepare to read.
 Then remind everyone of the ground rules: (1) be respectful of what others have to say, (2) all perspectives are welcome, and (3) have fun!